Last Updated on 11th October 2020 by Sarah and Justin

 Right in the center of Sofia, you can find ruins of buildings and streets that existed in Roman times.
 The Church of St. George Rotunda is considered the oldest building in Sofia, having been built by the Romans in the 4th century.
 It stands among even more ruins of the ancient city (known as Serdica), which were a bit difficult to see under the snow, but would make for some great exploring otherwise.
 Also nearby (around the corner from the hot springs) is another small area with ruins of Serdica.
 It was really quite cool to see this stuff just walking down the street when you least expect it.

-The Christmas Market in Sofia
+The German Christmas Market in Sofia

 We’re going to level with you.
 One of the reasons we decided to visit Sofia in December was because of its Christmas Market.
 We just can’t get enough of them!
 The German Christmas Market in Sofia was much smaller than the Christmas Markets we’ve been to in Germany, but it still had that festive and heartwarming vibe that we love so much.
 And of course you can get the traditional German Christmas Market treats like Bratwurst and (most importantly) Glühwein.

-Eating in Sofia
+Bulgarian food in Sofia

 Bulgarian food is delicious.
 During our time there we ate lots of different types of meats and cheeses and vegetables (notably red peppers), soups and of course fried pastries.
 We can recommend every single place we went.